ppy/osu-wiki/news/2022-12-01-osumonthly-5.md

 As for what's coming in the future for the visual look of osu!(lazer), the gameplay HUD is slated for a redesign as per the [WIP design documents](https://www.figma.com/file/up6guVobzpc3DZlQxWzVmv/Gameplay-Layout).
 Go have a peek!

-One cool feature that we'd like to showcase this month is a really small, but neat detail.
+One cool tidbit that we'd like to show this month is a really small, but neat detail.
 Did you know that in osu!(lazer), you can click on the game mode icons on a beatmap card in song select to show difficulties of that mode?
 Take a look below!

 VIDEO HERE ONCE UPLOADED